trillhause/obsidian-smart-capture/README.md

 The quick capture tool is built using [Raycast](https://raycast.com).
 Raycast is a powerful MacOS launcher (similar to [MacOS spotlight](https://support.apple.com/en-ca/guide/mac-help/mchlp1008/mac)).
 However, Raycast is also community driven like Obsidian.

-I have combined two power community driven tools to build an Open source product that everyone can use to capture notes with ease.
+I have combined two powerful community driven tools to build an Open source product that everyone can use to capture notes with ease.

 *Obsidian smart capture was inspired by [Lazy](https://lazy.so)*